jkillian/vscode-custom-local-formatters/README.md

 Allows users to define local formatters with locally defined scripts.

 ## Quickstart
-0. Install this extension through the VSCode extensions panel or VSCode extensions store.
+0. Install this extension through the VSCode extensions panel or [VSCode extensions marketplace](https://marketplace.visualstudio.com/items?itemName=jkillian.custom-local-formatters).

 1. Define your custom formatting script.
    Scripts will receive the contents of the file to be formatted over STDIN.